ngaut/stackvm/plan_example.md

       },
       "output_vars": "final_recommendations"
     },
-    "execution_objective": "Purpose: Use the 'llm_generate' tool to synthesize the retrieved performance optimization techniques and e-commerce-specific considerations into a cohesive set of best practices for optimizing TiDB (${latest_tidb_version}) in high-volume e-commerce applications.\n\nExpected Output: The output variable 'final_recommendations' will contain a detailed and actionable list of best practices organized into relevant categories such as schema design, indexing, query optimization, and infrastructure scaling.\n\nUsage: These comprehensive recommendations will be integrated into the final answer to provide the user with a structured and thorough guide for optimizing TiDB in their specific application context."
+    "execution_objective": "Generate a categorized list of best practices for optimizing TiDB '${latest_tidb_version}' in high-volume e-commerce applications. \n\nExpected Output: 'final_recommendations' contains organized best practices under categories like schema design, indexing, query optimization, and infrastructure scaling.\n\nUsage: Incorporate these recommendations into the final answer presented to the user."
   },
   {
     "seq_no": 10,
     "type": "assign",
     "parameters": {
       "final_answer": "Best practices for optimizing TiDB ${latest_tidb_version} (released on ${release_date}) performance for a high-volume e-commerce application:\n\n${final_recommendations}"
-    }
+    },
+    "execution_objective": "Consolidate the best practices into a formatted final answer with version and release date information. \n\nExpected Output: 'final_answer' contains a structured and comprehensive list of optimization practices tailored to TiDB '${latest_tidb_version}' and e-commerce needs"
   }
 ]
 ```